-But the truth behind those lyrics is just as haunting as the melody.
-Here is what you need to know about “the Outlander song” as you prepare to binge-watch Outlander.
+The truth behind the Outlander song is just as haunting as the melody.
+Here is what you need to know about the Outlander song lyrics as you prepare to watch Season Six on Starz (or binge-watch seasons one through five on Netflix or Hulu!)

-Just as the popular Starz television series called Outlander is an adaptation of Diana Gabaldon’s best-selling book series by the same name, the Outlander theme song is an adaptation of the real song.
+Just as the popular Starz television series called Outlander is an adaptation of Diana Gabaldon’s best-selling book series by the same name, the Outlander theme song is an adaptation of a real folk song from the Scottish Highlands called the “Skye Boat Song”.

-If you are already up to the just-released season 5 of the television series, then you are familiar with the chorus that goes like this:
+If you have watched any of the first five seasons of the television series, then you are familiar with the chorus that goes like this:

 Sing me a song of a lass that is gone